laxman143/MissingTranslation/README.md

 ### Example: With Prefix
 ```
-npx missing-translation@latest ./src ./src/assets/i18n/datasources/en.json ./src/assets/i18n/datasources/de.json --key-prefix datasources
+npx missing-translation@latest ./src ./src/assets/i18n/folderName/en.json ./src/assets/i18n/folderName/de.json --key-prefix {prefixname}
 ```
-- If your HTML uses keys like `datasources.DATASOURCE_NAME`, but your JSON uses just `DATASOURCE_NAME`, the tool will check for `DATASOURCE_NAME`.
+- If your HTML uses keys like `prefixname.Name`, but your JSON uses just `Name`, the tool will check for `Name`.
-- If your HTML uses keys like `datasources.test.DATASOURCE_NAME`, the tool will check for `test.DATASOURCE_NAME` in your translation JSON (which should be flattened).
+- If your HTML uses keys like `prefixname.test.Name`, the tool will check for `test.Name` in your translation JSON (which should be flattened).
 - Keys without the prefix (e.g., `RAHI`) are always checked as written.

 ## How Prefix Logic Works
 - The prefix is case-sensitive and only removed from the start of the key if present.
-- The tool automatically adds a dot ('.') to the prefix for matching, so you only need to pass the prefix (e.g., `datasources`).
+- The tool automatically adds a dot ('.') to the prefix for matching, so you only need to pass the prefix (e.g., `prefix`).
 - If the key in HTML starts with the prefix (plus dot), the prefix is removed and the rest of the key is checked in the translation JSON.
 - If the key does not start with the prefix, it is checked as written.
 - This helps catch missing keys even if developers sometimes forget to add the prefix in the HTML.